shenders13/giddygoats/README.md

 ## Suggested improvements

+  - Make the crime ranking algorithm account for foot traffic.
+At present, the algorithm recommends that pedestrians avoid high traffic areas because it's highly likely that crimes would have occured in those areas in the past year.
+This is a problem because high traffic areas are often safer than quieter areas.
+The route ranking algorithm would be greatly improved if it could take pedestrian traffic into account.
   - Configure Twilio to receive SMS' containing origin & destination address, and to then reply with the safest route between their current location and their desination address.
   - Assess more 'dummy routes' than the 3 Google Maps Directions gives us.
 New dummy routes could be suggested by specifying a random waypoint between origin and destination.
   - Connect the back end to a React Native Mobile App.